Node.js CommonJS/ESM Interop: Edges and Dual Packages

 import './b.cjs';// b.cjs

-require('./a.mjs'); // throws ERR_REQUIRE_CYCLE_MODULEMove one side of the cycle behind a function call, use dynamic import(), or break the cycle by extracting shared code into a third module.
+require('./a.mjs'); // throws ERR_REQUIRE_CYCLE_MODULEMove one side of the cycle behind a function call, use dynamic import(), or extract shared code into a third module that both sides can load without cycling.

 ERR_PACKAGE_PATH_NOT_EXPORTED